precice/micro-manager/docs/configuration.md

 ## Tasking / Workers

+See the [tasking](tooling-micro-manager-nested-parallelization.html) documentation for a detailed explanation of the implementation.
 The usage of workers can be enabled by configuring the tasking parameters to values other than the default.
 When using workers, a separate MPI process group is started per Micro Manager rank.
 This should allow for parallel micro simulation computation.